pgroenbaek/dbtracks-stf-profiles/README.md

 - There is no good way to place objects at an interval along the generated track with STF profiles.
 For example the following is missing from super-elevated track:
 	- Connectors between the two overhead wires in f-variants.
 	- Supports for the 3rd rail in sh-variants.
 - Dynatrax generated track sections are not super-elevated properly as of testing version T1.5.1-1390.
-There is a dirty workaround for this that involves modifying the global tsection.dat.
-This is discussed in the [Usage section](#fixing-dynatrax-generated-track-sections).
+There is a workaround that involves modifying the global tsection.dat.
+This is discussed in the [Usage section](#about-dynatrax-generated-track-sections).

 Create an issue or pull request if you find more.